liamchampton/Deploy-To-IBM-Cloud-With-GitHub-Actions/workshop-instructions/step-5-gh-actions-automation.md

 ![github actions](../workshop-assets/images/github-actions.png "GitHub Actions")

 From here you can see the workflows that have run.
-Make a change to the application output.

-Instead of the output being "This is a test for GitHub Actions", have it output "This is <your-name>'s GitHub Actions demo".
+Let's make a change to the application output.
+Instead of the output being "This is a test for GitHub Actions", have it output "This is *your-name*'s GitHub Actions demo".

 Update the test code and then commit it into GitHub.